fastapi/fastapi/docs/advanced/security/oauth2-scopes.md

 These scopes represent "permissions".

-In OpenAPI (e.g. the API docs), you can define "security schemes", the same as you saw in the previous sections.
+In OpenAPI (e.g. the API docs), you can define "security schemes".

 When one of these security schemes uses OAuth2, you can also declare and use scopes.

+Each "scope" is just a string (without spaces).

+They are normally used to declare specific security permissions, for example:

+* `users:read` or `users:write` are common examples.
+* `instagram_basic` is used by Facebook / Instagram.
+* `https://www.googleapis.com/auth/drive` is used by Google.

+!!! info
+    In OAuth2 a "scope" is just a string that declares a specific permission required.

+    It doesn't matter if it has other characters like `:` or if it is a URL.

+    Those details are implementation specific.

+    For OAuth2 they are just strings.

 ## Global view

-First, let's quickly see the parts that change from the previous section about OAuth2 and JWT.
+First, let's quickly see the parts that change from the examples in the main **Tutorial - User Guide** for [OAuth2 with Password (and hashing), Bearer with JWT tokens](../../tutorial/security/oauth2-jwt.md){.internal-link target=_blank}.
 Now using OAuth2 scopes:

 ```Python hl_lines="2 5 9 13 48 66 107 109 110 111 112 113 114 115 116 117 123 124 125 126 130 131 132 133 134 135 136 141 155"
 {!./src/security/tutorial005.py!}